-Maybe you think you have a pretty balanced diet, you maintain a great physique and have an excellent workout regime.
+Maybe you think you have a pretty balanced diet, you maintain a great physique, and have an excellent workout regime.
 But if you are a lady who has decided to start bodybuilding seriously you need to ask yourself if you are getting enough protein in order to achieve the best results.

 We all know how important protein is.
 Every single cell in our body contains protein which is why it’s crucial to get enough in our diet.
 This is even more important for females lifting weights who want to add some mass.
 The average adult needs about 0.36 grams of protein per pound of body weight each day.
-However, the demand on females looking to add muscles is magnified and therefore they need significantly more protein.
+However, the demand for females looking to add muscles is magnified and therefore they need significantly more protein.
 In fact, to achieve the best possible gains in muscle mass, female weightlifters should be looking to consume about 1 gram of protein per pound of body weight.
 So, if you weigh 140 pounds you need to consume 140 grams of protein.

 When to get the most from protein

 Your body needs protein for muscle growth and recovery after your workouts.
 The more you train, the more protein you will need.
-Post workout, the body is in a catabolic state meaning it’s breaking itself down.
+Post-workout, the body is in a catabolic state meaning it’s breaking itself down.
 This is where protein consumption either in the form of recovery shakes or whole foods is essential.
 Without it, your body will be starved of the nutrients it needs to repair.
 Research has shown that protein synthesis is highest about an hour after exercise and the rate of synthesis is increased with the consumption of up to 40 grams of protein during that time.
 That being said, continually consuming protein throughout the day, rather than all in one big hit will be hugely beneficial.

 High protein diet myths